matomo-org/developer-documentation/docs/generated/master/Piwik/SettingsServer.md

 <a name="isGdExtensionEnabled" id="isGdExtensionEnabled"></a>
 ### `isGdExtensionEnabled()`

-Returns true if the GD PHP extension is available, false if otherwise.
+Returns `true` if the GD PHP extension is available, `false` if otherwise.

-ImageGraph and sparklines depend on the GD extension.
+_Note: ImageGraph and the sparkline report visualization depend on the GD extension._

 #### Signature